NguyenHien2711/Data-Analysis-project/README.md

 # A. Approach
 **Car project:** This project aims to build a linear regression model to identify and evaluate the primary features which have substantial impact on Car Price through Python Pandas, Numpy, Seaborn, Matplotlib, Scipy, Sklearn. <br>

-The detail steps to approach the cases is:
+The detail steps to approach the cases is:<br>

 **1. Overview**  <br>
   - Acquire some basic knowledge about data, how the various features are distributed and whether there are missing values, untreated format data.
-  - Subdivide variables into 2 types concluding categorical and numerical features, this process help to check distribution (apply describe() function)
+  - Subdivide variables into 2 types concluding categorical and numerical features, this process help to check distribution (apply describe() function) <br>

 **2. Exploratory Data Analysis** <br>
   - Univariate Descriptive Statistics:
     + Analysis each feature in more detail